puppetlabs/puppet-docs/source/puppet/4.4/reference/install_osx.md

 {% include puppet-collections/_puppet_collection_1_osx1010.md %}
 {% include puppet-collections/_puppet_collection_1_osx1009.md %}

-You can also download [older versions of Puppet](https://downloads.puppetlabs.com/mac/); browse to `<OS X VERSION>/PC1/x86_64` for the most recently released packages.
+You can also download older versions of Puppet from [downloads.puppetlabs.com](https://downloads.puppetlabs.com/mac/).
+Browse to `<OS X VERSION>/PC1/x86_64` for the most recently released packages.
+For example, the path to the PC1 package for OS X 10.11 is `https://downloads.puppetlabs.com/mac/10.11/PC1/x86_64`.

-These packages are tied to Puppet Collection 1, which is a set of Puppet software designed to work well with Puppet 4.
-The `puppet-agent` package bundles all of Puppet's prerequisites, so you don't need to download anything else to install Puppet on an agent node.

 ### Choosing a package

-OS X packages are named according to their `puppet-agent` version and compatible OS X version:
+Packages are named according to their `puppet-agent` version and compatible OS X version.
+They also contain a release number --- typically `1` --- that represents the iteration of that version's package.

-    puppet-agent-<PACKAGE VERSION>.osx<OS X VERSION>.dmg
+    puppet-agent-<PACKAGE VERSION>-<RELEASE NUMBER>.osx<OS X VERSION>.dmg

-For example:

-    puppet-agent-1.3.2.osx10.11.dmg
+For example, the filename for the first release of the `puppet-agent` 1.4.2 package on OS X 10.11 is:

+    puppet-agent-1.4.2-1.osx10.11.dmg

-To see which versions of Puppet and its related tools and components are in a given `puppet-agent` release, as well as release notes for each release, [see About Puppet Agent](./about_agent.html).
+To see which versions of Puppet, its related tools, and required components are in a given `puppet-agent` release, as well as release notes for each release, see [About Puppet agent](./about_agent.html).

 > #### Previous package names
 >
-> We used some different naming schemes in the puppet-agent 1.2 series before settling on the current convention in 1.2.5.
+> We used different naming schemes in the `puppet-agent` 1.2 series before settling on the current convention used since 1.2.5.
 >
-> * 1.2.0 through 1.2.2: `puppet-agent-<VERSION>-osx-<OS X VERSION>-<ARCH>.dmg`.
+> -   **1.2.0 through 1.2.2:** `puppet-agent-<PACKAGE VERSION>-osx-<OS X VERSION>-<ARCH>.dmg`.
 Redundant; OS X only runs on x86_64.
-> * 1.2.4: `puppet-agent-<VERSION>-<OS X CODE NAME>.dmg`.
+> -   **1.2.4:** `puppet-agent-<PACKAGE VERSION>-<OS X CODE NAME>.dmg`.
 This was too hard for automated tooling to deal with, because OS X's built-in CLI tools don't report the code name.

 ## Make sure you can run Puppet executables

 The new location for Puppet's executables is `/opt/puppetlabs/bin/`, which is not in your `PATH` environment variable by default.

 This doesn't matter for Puppet services, so enabling or disabling Puppet agent with `launchctl` works fine.
-However, if you're running any interactive `puppet` commands, you need to either add the location to your `PATH` or refer to the executables by their full locations.
+However, to run interactive `puppet` commands, either add the location to your `PATH` or refer to the executables by their full locations.

 For more information, see [our page about files and directories moved in Puppet 4][where].